 Use the feedback in reviews to improve your hotel

-When guests share negative experiences online, they give you the opportunity to see your hotel from their point of view and may help you to identify strengths or weaknesses you never knew existed.
-If you keep track of trends in criticism and act appropriately upon negative feedback to rectify problems, you will improve future guests' experiences, and ensure that you earn more positive reviews through providing a superior offering.
+This may help you to identify strengths or weaknesses you never knew existed.
+If you keep track of trends in criticism and act appropriately upon negative feedback to rectify problems, you will improve future guests' experiences, and ensure that you earn more positive reviews by providing a superior offering.

 Dilute negative reviews with more positive ones